supercollider/supercollider.github.io/development/bugs.md

 ## Triaging a bug
 Triaging a bug means checking for duplicates, labeling a new bug appropriately, and assigning / moving to a milestone if appropriate.
 Triaged bugs should be confirmed, and are ready for a developer to start working on.
 Generally, core SC developers will triage bugs - however, help is welcome!
 We ask that you read this page carefully, and ask for approval on the  sc-dev first, before moving bugs around.

-Untriaged bugs can be found with this query: [is:issue is:open -label:triaged](https://github.com/supercollider/supercollider/issues?q=is%3Aissue+is%3Aopen+-label%3Atriaged)

 1. **Check the issue database for duplicates**.
 If you see one:
      1. **Make a note** in the existing bug, linking to the new one.